-Special construction includes the charges for eligible services necessary to bring broadband connections to and from eligible locations.
+Special construction includes the capital costs necessary to bring broadband connections to and from eligible locations.
 All costs are subject to competitive bidding requirements.
 Design and engineering, project management specific to the task, and trenching or aerial installation can be eligible construction costs for third party providers.
-Construction costs that go beyond the E-rate eligible locations will not be eligible.
+Construction costs that go beyond the Erate eligible locations will not be eligible.